Trends: social media in 2020-2022

 Finally, I would say: be relevant to your story, to your values and your DNA.
 Your community would want to keep on following you only if you are faithful to who you are.

-What do you think will be the upcoming trends for 2020 in the three areas you primary focus on: storytelling, engagement and influencing?
+What do you think will be the upcoming trends in the three areas you primary focus on: storytelling, engagement and influencing?

-Regarding storytelling: in my opinion, 2020 will be the year of audio content with the rise of mediums like podcats and virtual assistants.
-It will also be a year valuing transparency and the sense of ethic.
+Regarding storytelling: in my opinion, it will be the audio content with the rise of mediums like podcats and virtual assistants.
+It will also be about valuing transparency and the sense of ethic.
 I also believe that newsletter will make a strong come back, as there is also a strong come back of long form content.
 Newsletter allows us to quickly get a selection of quality content.
 This phenomenon combines with the coronation of curators (in reverse of the huge amount of content that is produced every day).

 For the engagement, it will probably follow the same path.
 People would want to engage with brands acting genuinely and sincerely.
 Some themes would particularly be under the spotlight, as for example inclusivity, diversity, climate change, green initiatives…